magento/architecture/design-documents/graph-ql/nullability.md

 List fields have [2 distinct forms of nullability](http://spec.graphql.org/draft/#sec-Combining-List-and-Non-Null):

-1. Field nullability (whether field can return `null` instead of a list)
+1. Field nullability (same as all other fields)
 2. List nullability (whether a list can have `null` items inside it)

 These forms can be composed together in various ways: